THUDM/INFTY/README.md

 ```

 # 🚀 Quick start
-Thanks to the open-source PILOT repo, we provide an example showcasing INFTY optimizers.
-Hyperparameters for specific methods are configured in `../infty_configs/`
+Welcome to INFTY.
+Thanks to the PILOT repo, we provide a simple example showcasing INFTY Engine.
+Hyperparameters for specific methods are configured in `../infty_configs/`.
+You also feel free to use INFTY in your own projects following Installation or Custom usage.
 ```bash
 cd infty